mkhadher/python-elasticsearch-logger/README.rst

     [{'host':'host1','port':9200}, {'host':'host2','port':9200}]

- - auth_type: The authentication currently support CMRESHandler.AuthType = NO_AUTH, BASIC_AUTH, KERBEROS_AUTH
+ - auth_type: The authentication currently support PYESHandler.AuthType = NO_AUTH, BASIC_AUTH, KERBEROS_AUTH
- - auth_details: When CMRESHandler.AuthType.BASIC_AUTH is used this argument must contain a tuple of string with the user and password that will be used to authenticate against the Elasticsearch servers, for example ('User','Password')
+ - auth_details: When PYESHandler.AuthType.BASIC_AUTH or "BASIC_AUTH" string is used this argument must contain a tuple of string with the user and password that will be used to authenticate against the Elasticsearch servers, for example a tuple  ('User','Password') or a dictionary {"username": "my_username","password": "my_fancy_password"}
- - aws_access_key: When ``CMRESHandler.AuthType.AWS_SIGNED_AUTH`` is used this argument must contain the AWS key id of the  the AWS IAM user
- - aws_secret_key: When ``CMRESHandler.AuthType.AWS_SIGNED_AUTH`` is used this argument must contain the AWS secret key of the  the AWS IAM user
+ - aws_secret_key: When ``PYESHandler.AuthType.AWS_SIGNED_AUTH`` or "AWS_SIGNED_AUTH" string is used this argument must contain the AWS secret key of the  the AWS IAM user
- - aws_region: When ``CMRESHandler.AuthType.AWS_SIGNED_AUTH`` is used this argument must contain the AWS region of the  the AWS Elasticsearch servers, for example ``'us-east'``
+ - aws_region: When ``PYESHandler.AuthType.AWS_SIGNED_AUTH`` or "AWS_SIGNED_AUTH" string is used this argument must contain the AWS region of the  the AWS Elasticsearch servers, for example ``'us-east'``
  - use_ssl: A boolean that defines if the communications should use SSL encrypted communication
  - verify_ssl: A boolean that defines if the SSL certificates are validated or not
  - buffer_size: An int, Once this size is reached on the internal buffer results are flushed into ES